ubceml/23-1003-Nurse-Practitioner/README.md

 Principal Investigators

-Ashley Scott
+Ashley Scott,
-Associate Professor of Teaching
+Associate Professor of Teaching,
-UBC School of Nursing
+UBC School of Nursing,
 University of British Columbia

-Dr. Fairleth McCuaig
+Dr. Fairleth McCuaig,
-Associate Professor of Teaching
+Associate Professor of Teaching,
-UBC School of Nursing
+UBC School of Nursing,
 University of British Columbia

 Current Team

-Victoria Lim, Project Lead, UI/UX Designer (September 2023 - present) Work Learn at the Emerging Media Lab at UBC Undergraduate in Bachelor of Science in Cognitive Systems University of British Columbia
+Victoria Lim, Project Lead, UI/UX Designer (September 2023 - present), Work Learn at the Emerging Media Lab at UBC, Undergraduate in Bachelor of Science in Cognitive Systems, University of British Columbia

-Jerry Wang, Software Developer (September 2023 - present) Work Learn at the Emerging Media Lab at UBC Undergraduate in Bachelor of Science in Cognitive Systems University of British Columbia
+Jerry Wang, Software Developer (September 2023 - present), Work Learn at the Emerging Media Lab at UBC, Undergraduate in Bachelor of Science in Cognitive Systems, University of British Columbia

-Graydon Strachan, Software Developer (January 2024 - present) Work Learn at the Emerging Media Lab at UBC Undergraduate in Bachelor of Applied Science in Computer Engineering University of British Columbia
+Graydon Strachan, Software Developer (January 2024 - present), Work Learn at the Emerging Media Lab at UBC, Undergraduate in Bachelor of Applied Science in Computer Engineering, University of British Columbia

-William Watkins, Software Developer (September 2023 - December 2023)
+William Watkins, Software Developer (September 2023 - December 2023),
-Work Learn at the Emerging Media Lab at UBC Undergraduate in Bachelor of Science in Biology University of British Columbia
+Work Learn at the Emerging Media Lab at UBC, Undergraduate in Bachelor of Science in Biology, University of British Columbia

 ## Documentation